Tijil2111/Tijil2111/README.md

 (PS When i was in my old school Programming seemed to me as a very very difficult task but now with the help of experienced students in my school Programming is just a Piece of Cake walk for me.
 (I know I am a Prodigy 😁)

-My new app Rirakkusu is soon releasing on the Samsung Play Store !
+Rirakkusu is released on app store !

-- 🔭 I’m currently working on a lot of things
+- 🔭 I’m currently working on my new startup.
-- 🌱 I’m currently Strapi.
 - 😄 Pronouns: Technopile
 - ⚡ Fun fact: I love Maths, Science and CS